jkbren/presilience/README.md

 Klein, B., Holmér, L., Smith, K., Johnson, M., Swain, A., Stolp, L., Teufel, A., and Kleppe, A. (2020).
-**Capturing the evolutionary capacity to innovate via novel interactions in protein-protein interaction networks.**
+**Resilience and evolvability of protein-protein interaction networks.**

 Bibtex: